thev1ndu/ead-cw/README.md

 # Enterprise Application Development 1 - Course Work

-Welcome to the **Quizly** project!
+Welcome to the **Quiz7** project!
 This document provides a detailed guide on how to set up and run the project.

 ---

 ## Project Description

-**Quizly** is an enterprise application designed to provide an online quiz platform tailored for the education sector.
+**Quiz7** is an enterprise application designed to provide an online quiz platform tailored for the education sector.
 It simplifies quiz creation, management, and reporting, offering distinct roles for administrators, lecturers, and students.

 ### Key Features